 We believe children have the right to play supported by the communities they live in.
 Over the years different funders have helped us support and develop play in the community.
-We run weekly, free supervised drop-in play sessions in local open spaces, usually within housing estates.
+We have run thousands of weekly, free supervised drop-in play sessions in local open spaces, usually within housing estates, sometimes in parks or streets.
 Annually, Community Play projects have

-run an average of nearly 370 sessions with average attendance of 250 children
+run an average of nearly 370 a year sessions with average attendance of 250 children

 an estimated participation of over 750 children

 an average of nearly 15,000 child-hours of physical activity.

 Below we have detailed some of our past work

 Whitehorse Adventure Playground-PATH was based at Whitehorse Adventure Playground from 2003-2020 and continues working with LBTH teams to keep this well loved and needed play space open for children and young people.

 Morgan Stanley Healthy Cities-In collaboration with Healthy Cities London, which is a project funded by Morgan Stanley, PATH built new play spaces and organising outdoor activities around Poplar area.

 Community Play Mile End-Weekly, Wednesday play sessions in the Mile End area of Tower Hamlets, run at either the Cow Garden or Southern Grove community centre, plus special playful events for occasions like Halloween.